superwofy/E9X-M-CAN-Integration-Module/README.md

 	* Control EDC mode with the M button.
 	* Control Servotronic mode with the M button - through SVT70 module.
 	* Control the exhaust flap position with the M button.
+	* Control ASD with the M button.
+	* Control AHL swivel mode (sport/comfort) with the M button.
 	* Display M Drive settings when holding M button
 	* Control M Key settings from iDrive.
 * Display Shiftlights - including startup animation, sync with the M3 KOMBI variable redline.
-* Display a Needle sweep animation on startup.
+* Display a needle sweep animation on startup.
-* Display Launch Control flag.
+* Display the Launch Control flag (MHD).
 * Control Centre console buttons and associated LED (POWER, DSC OFF).
 * Fold/Un-fold mirrors when locking/unlocking.
 * Indicate when the trunk is opened by remote (flash hazards).